Reducing Your Risk of Type 1 Diabetes

-However, if you have diabetes already, you can reduce your risk for complications from this disease by keeping blood sugars within a normal range, and keeping your blood pressure and cholesterol low.
-This is done through a combination of insulin, a healthful diet, and regular exercise, and likely a medication for blood pressure and cholesterol.
+However if you have diabetes already, you can reduce your risk for complications from this disease by keeping blood glucose within a normal range, and keeping your blood pressure and cholesterol low.
+This is done through a combination of insulin, a healthful diet, regular exercise, and likely a medication for blood pressure and cholesterol.
 Talk with your doctor to determine what a healthful blood glucose range is for you (or your child).

 - Updated: 09/17/2014

 Please note, not all procedures included in this resource library are available at Allegiance Health or performed by Allegiance Health physicians.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.